nervosnetwork/rfcs/rfcs/0052-extensible-udt/0052-extensible-udt.md

 ```

 The added `xUDT args` and `xUDT data` parts provide all the new functions needed
-by xUDT, we will explain the detailed structure below.
+by xUDT, the detailed structure is explained below.

 ### **xUDT Args**